ibericode/boxzilla-wp/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =
-Bugfix for cookie that keeps the box hidden.
+Bugfix for boxes not showing if any resource on page failed to load.